gabrielsanbs/BPSR-Meter/README.md

 2. Execute `npcap-1.83.exe`
 3. ⚠️ **Importante:** Marque a opção **"WinPcap API-compatible Mode"**

-### Passo 2: Instalar BPSR Meter
+### Step 2: Install BPSR Meter
-1. Baixe o instalador na seção [Releases](../../releases)
+1. Download the installer in the [Releases](../../releases) section
-2. Execute `BPSR Meter (by gabrielsanbs) Setup 3.0.5.exe`
+2. Run `BPSR Meter (by gabrielsanbs) Setup 3.1.0.exe`
-3. Siga as instruções do instalador
+3. Follow the installer instructions
-4. Ao terminar, você verá uma mensagem de agradecimento
+4. When finished, you will see a thank you message

 ### Passo 3: Primeira Execução
 1. **Execute como Administrador** (botão direito → Executar como administrador)